Mind Over Motherhood

 What you get by joining the waitlist

-• Founding-member pricing when the course opens (a genuine discount off the launch price, only available to waitlist members)
+• Founding-member pricing (a genuine discount off the launch price, only available to waitlist members)

 • Early access before enrolment opens to the wider public